Indiana University

 Additional Information

 Over the years, IU Dining has had the pleasure of accommodating for students with many severe allergies.
-We have had students allergic to all of the top 9 allergens who have eaten successfully on campus.
+We have had students allergic to all of the major 9 allergens who have eaten successfully on campus.

 Though we have on occasion a few students who have needs that are beyond our ability to accommodate, our chefs have the skills and knowledge to execute menus we can prepare based on what foods are safe for and most liked by the student.
 We love to know what they eat at home so we can match that to what we can offer on campus.
 Even if a menu ends up being grilled chicken, gluten free pasta, and vegetables, we’ll make sure that a student receives the nutrition they need.

-Students who dine on campus with 3 or 4 or more allergies to foods isn’t uncommon, but those who succeed are those who we know by name, and they know us by name.
 Those who do not do well are those who do not disclose that they have a severe food allergy until late in the school year and then are discouraged with menu options.
 Students who advocate for themselves and ask questions (how are things prepared, what is the chef’s name, ect) as early as orientation and move in week tend to have great success.

 12. Our disability office processes food allergy and celiac disease accommodation requests.